 3D mammography is now available at Stellis Health-Buffalo Clinic!
 Traditional 2D screening mammography is still available at both our Stellis Health-Monticello Clinic and Stellis Health-Buffalo Clinic.

 3D Mammography Detects Cancer Earlier

 Early detection of breast cancer is critical to successful treatment and we offer 3D mammography which provides better, earlier breast cancer detection.
 3D mammography finds 20 to 65 percent more invasive breast cancers with fewer false alarms—up to 40 percent fewer callbacks compared to 2D mammography alone.
 3D mammography is superior for women across a variety of ages and breast densities.

 While routine screening mammography is the most accurate method for early detection, not all cancers are found through mammography.
 A thorough examination includes a combination of mammography, physical examination and breast self-examination.
 If you find a lump or other change, contact your health care provider.

 Current American College of Radiology (ACR) guidelines and The Society of Breast Imaging (SBI) guidelines recommend screening mammograms and physical breast examinations every year beginning at age 40.
 Screening should continue as long as a woman is in good health and is expected to live 10 more years or longer.

-Stellis Health also supports SAGE—Minnesota’s Cancer Screening Program that offers free clinical breast exams, mammograms and pap smears free of charge for all patients that qualify.
+Stellis Health offers 3D screening and diagnostic mammography Monday through Friday with occasional Saturday appointments.
+We also support SAGE—Minnesota’s Cancer Screening Program, by offering clinical breast exams, mammograms and pap smears free of charge for all patients who qualify.